 Full page back or front inside cover: $125.00

 Full page back cover in color: $150.00

-Students are not considered registered until registration form is filled out, policy & procedure is signed and dated, and a non-refundable registration fee and one month's payment (August 2021 and June 2022) has been received.
+Students are not considered registered until registration form is filled out, policy & procedure is signed and dated, and a non-refundable registration fee and one month's payment (May 2022) has been received.

 Students with outstanding balances from previous classes will not be considered registered until all outstanding balances are paid.

 Class schedules are subject to change.
 A notice in advance will be given.

 Tuition is due by the 1st of the month.
 A late fee of $15 per student per month will apply after the 15th of each month.